se-hw1/CineScoutp3/README.md

 See what movies your friends are watching and the past movies that they watched.
 Rate the movies that your friends have watched and share movie recommendations with friends, creating a social movie discovery experience.
 Plan movie nights with your friends as well.

-**Enhanced Security:**
+**Enhanced Password Security:**

-Experience improved account security with features like email verification and stronger password requirements to ensure your account is well-protected.
+Strengthen account security with password strength checks, ensuring users create strong and secure passwords.

+**Theme Customization: Light & Dark Modes:**

+Switch between light and dark modes for a more comfortable viewing experience, allowing users to choose the theme that suits their preferences and lighting conditions.
+Enjoy a personalized visual experience that adapts to your environment and mood.

 **Watchlist Feature:**